FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

        in stateless mode.

      - Added new NAT44 endpoint-dependent mode CPS tests that measure connections per second with usage of TRex in stateful mode.
+Tests added for both UDP and TCP protocol.

-       NOTE: CPS measurement data will be added in two weeks.
+     - Added new NAT44 endpoint-dependent mode PPS tests that measure packets per second (protocol and data together) with usage of TRex in stateful mode.
+Tests added for both UDP and TCP protocol.

    - **IPSec async mode tests**: Added VPP performance tests for async crypto engine.